langchain-ai/langchain/templates/sql-lantern/README.md

 - `POSTGRES_HOST` (localhost)
 - `POSTGRES_PORT` (5432)

-If you don't have a postgres instance, you can run one locally in docker:
+If you don't have a Postgres instance with Lantern installed, you can run one locally in docker:

 ```bash
 docker run \